novoda/simple-chrome-custom-tabs/README.md

 - *"Integrating it into my app can be a pain..."*
 - Not anymore!

-**SimpleChromeCustomTabs** will help you with that.
+**simple-chrome-custom-tabs** will help you with that.

 ## Description

-**SimpleChromeCustomTabs** provides easy integration of Chrome Custom Tabs into your project.
+**simple-chrome-custom-tabs** provides easy integration of Chrome Custom Tabs into your project.
 Just connect it to your activity, and navigate to the external website styling your tab as you wish.
 Moreover with Custom Tabs the navigation can be nearly instantaneous!